 First Class Mail

 First Class Mail is the more expensive bulk mail option as it is viewed as the most important and is delivered within only a couple of days.
-However, there are still discounts applied to First Class Mail compared to single-piece postage.
-To qualify for First Class Mail postage discounts, you need to mail at least 500 flyers.
+However, discounts are still applied to first-class mail compared to single-piece postage.
+To qualify for First Class Mail postage discounts, you must mail at least 500 flyers.

 When mailing 1000 folded self-mailer flyers using First Class Mail, the postage price is around $0.50 per flyer.